Skip to content

 Remember that band you loved that broke up fifteen years ago?
 Imagine they reunited for a greatest hits tour.
 They needed a replacement lead singer, but the star guitarist can still shred.
 You see the show and enjoy the old songs, but can’t help feeling disappointed.
 That’s this movie.

-I’m not sure if it was losing Sid Haig—whose role amounts to a cameo—or the CGI blood, or just time itself that’s worn on writer/director Rob Zombie, but the result feels tired.
+But I’m not sure if it was losing Sid Haig—who couldn’t commit to the whole film due to ongoing health issues and thus appears in a limited cameo—or the CGI blood, or just time itself that’s worn on writer-director Rob Zombie, but the result feels tired.

 That needn’t be a bad thing.
-Early nods to The Getaway and The Wild Bunch gave me hope Zombie was delivering a Peckinpah-style elegy both for his characters and grindhouse cinema itself.
-But rather than an original coda, Zombie retreads The Devil’s Rejects and closes with an open ending.
+Early nods to The Getaway and The Wild Bunch gave me hope Zombie was delivering a Peckinpah-style elegy both for his characters and grindhouse cinema itself, similar to how Peckinpah’s films saw their tired protagonists facing a world that’s moved past them.
+But rather than an original coda, Zombie’s plot retreads The Devil’s Rejects, subbing gangsters for Rejects’ police, and closes with an open ending.

 I loved how House of 1000 Corpses and The Devil’s Rejects offered new grindhouse cinema.
-Like a band reviving a favorite genre with new music.
+Like a new band reviving a favorite genre.
 But 3 From Hell isn’t new.
 It’s the greatest hits tour.
 Sure it entertains, but watching it reminds you of the older, better films.
+And those films remind you of even older, even better films.
 Nostalgia is bittersweet.

 Viewing History